Ex-head of Michigan marijuana panel pleads guilty to bribery

 A Detroit-area businessman, John Dalaly, pleaded guilty last week.
 He said he provided at least $68,200 in cash and other benefits to Johnson, including two private flights to Canada.

-Johnson, 70, and defense lawyer Nick Dondzila declined to comment outside court.
+Johnson, 70, answered a series of questions from the judge during the hourlong hearing but wasn’t asked to explain his motive for taking bribes.
+Johnson and defense lawyer Nick Dondzila declined to comment outside court.

 Two lobbyists, Brian Pierce and Vincent Brown, have agreed to plead guilty to conspiring to pass bribes to Johnson.
 All four men are cooperating with the FBI, which could help them at sentencing.